 Dahlias are the ornamental gardener’s dream, with large blooms (some so large they are named Dinnerplate Dahlias) in a stunning array of colors.
 One of the essential components in getting these plants to bloom year after year is the correct watering technique.
 In this article, you’ll discover when and how to water Dahlias to keep them healthy and happy.

 When Should I Water Dahlias?
 Key Takeaways

 Soon after planting, Dahlias need very little water to become established.
-Once they have grown and matured, they need regular watering and prefer their soil remains slightly moist for strong flowering.
+Once they have grown and matured, they need regular watering and prefer their soil to remain slightly moist for vigorous flowering.
 Climate and soil conditions will affect how often you need to water, so it’s best to test the soil with your finger and water when the top layer is dry.

 The Importance Of Watering Correctly

 We all already know plants need water to function and survive.
 They will slowly shrivel up and die without it, often unable to be revived.
 But why is water so important in plant health and growth?

 Plant cells are largely made up of water.
 This not only allows the cells to function as they should, but it also gives them shape, keeping the plant upright.
 That’s one of the reasons why plants begin to wilt and fall over when they are underwatered.